-One way you can plan to live gracefully is participating in music activities, or Recreational Music Making (RMM).
-RMM refers to any form of music making that encompasses enjoyable, accessible, and fulfilling group activities that unite people of all ages regardless of their challenges, backgrounds, ethnicity, ability or prior experience.
+One way you can plan to live gracefully is by participating in music activities, or Recreational Music Making (RMM).
+RMM refers to any form of music-making that encompasses enjoyable, accessible, and fulfilling group activities that unite people of all ages regardless of their challenges, backgrounds, ethnicity, ability, or prior experience.

 The RMM movement is quickly spreading around the country as many people are taking action to make music an important component of their daily lives in a program that allows them to share music in a stress-free, enjoyable environment.
 The performing arts overall is a vital component to the whole range of therapies that we can employ to help people live better and improve the quality of their lives.

-Everyone can benefit from music making from the beginning of life through the end.
-Piano, specifically, is the most accessible for most people and it’s easily taught in a group on the right equipment.
+Everyone can benefit from music-making from the beginning of life through the end.
+Piano, specifically, is the most accessible for most people and it’s easily taught in a group with the right equipment.
 It’s unlike anything else.
 When you’re involved in that kind of musical endeavor, it’s just very special.

 Many cities are now offering adult beginner RMM classes.
 Some programs are expanding with classes for teens and preschoolers soon, as well as the popular lead-line reading for pop, jazz, and church applications.